 Perutz 17 - 40 ISO

 The Peromnia 25 is extremely fast and is intended for artificial light work, having a considerably increased red sensitivity for this reason.
 This is indicated by the fact that with a bright red filter in daylight the factor is only 4 whereas with the Perpantic 17 the factor is 5.
-Peromnia 21 is intended as a general-purpose film of a fast type while Perpantic 18 in roll film form and Perpantic 17 in 35 mm. emulsion are medium contrast emulsion films fully adequate in speed for most purposes.
-The Pergrano 14 is an ultra-fine grain very thin emulsion film for those who require the maximum resolution and highest acutance.
+Peromnia 21 is intended as a general-purpose film of a fast type while Perpantic 18 in roll film form and Perpantic 17 in 35 mm.
+The emulsion is medium contrast emulsion film fully adequate in speed for most purposes.
+The Pergrano 14 is an ultra-fine grain thin emulsion film for those requiring the maximum resolution and highest acutance.